kibook/s1kd-tools/tools/s1kd-newcom/README.md

 -L &lt;lang&gt;
 The language ISO code of the new comment.

+-m &lt;remarks&gt;
+Set the remarks for the new comment.

 -o &lt;orig&gt;
 The enterprise name of the originator of the comment.